 These represent just a few divorce urban legends, but people pass around all kinds of misinformation as fact out there.
 Common ones include that all divorces go to trial, you have to divorce in the state where you married, or that you can get a same-day divorce.

 With all the wrong information floating around, it’s important to know what you can trust.
-If you have questions about divorce, contact Goldberg Jones at our Portland office.
+If you have questions about your situation or need to speak to a divorce lawyer, contact Goldberg Jones at our Portland office.

 Related Reading: Protect Your Business During Divorce